tabbre/library/docs/whitePapers/tabbreBlockChainWhitePaper.md

-## Tabbre’s approach to Scalability
+## Tabbre’s Approach to Scalability

 The lack of scalability is a major concern for blockchain developers.
 Various approaches have been tried, all come up short.
 The problem of blockchain scalability in terms of transactional throughput is typically presented as a trilemma, where only two out of the following three alternatives can be had: